hyperledger-labs/blockchain-analyzer/docs/Prerequisites.md

 ### Install [`nodenv`](https://github.com/nodenv/nodenv) and Node.js

+(Node is not needed for building the fabricbeat agent)

 `nodenv` is used to install an appropriate Node.js version.

 ```
+# install gcc and make
+$ sudo apt-get install gcc make
 $ git clone https://github.com/nodenv/nodenv.git ~/.nodenv
 $ cd ~/.nodenv && src/configure && make -C src
 # For bash only